Extended IDM theory with low scale seesaw mechanisms: Acknowledgements

 \section{Acknowledgements}

 This research was funded by the Vietnam Academy of Science and Technology, under Grant No. CBCLCA.03/25-27.
-AECH is supported by ANID-Chile FONDECYT 1210378, ANID-Chile FONDECYT 1241855, ANID PIA/APOYO AFB230003 and Proyecto Milenio-ANID: ICN2019\_044.
-N.P. is supported by ANID-Chile Doctorado Nacional a\~{A}$\pm$o 2022 21221396, and Programa de Incentivo a la Investigaci\'on n Cient\'{\i}fica (PIIC) from UTFSM.
+AECH is supported by ANID-Chile FONDECYT 1241855, 1261103, ANID – Millennium Science Initiative Program $ICN2019\_044$, ANID CCTVal CIA250027 and ICTP through the Associates Programme (2026-2031).
+N.P. is supported by ANID-Chile Doctorado Nacional año 2022 21221396, and Programa de Incentivo a la Investigaci\'on Cient\'{\i}fica (PIIC) from UTFSM.

 \centerline{\bf{REFERENCES}}